Tax & Accountancy

 4. Mortgage interest and finance costs

 This is where many landlords trip up.
-Since Section 24 was fully phased in from April 2020, individual landlords can no longer deduct mortgage interest directly from rental income.
-Instead, they receive a mortgage interest relief tax credit equal to 20% of their finance costs.
-The finance costs themselves are not an allowable expense in the traditional sense, they are handled separately in the self-assessment calculation.
+Since the restriction under section 24 of the Finance (No. 2) Act 2015 was fully phased in from April 2020, individual landlords can no longer deduct mortgage interest directly from rental income.
+Instead they receive a tax credit equal to 20% of their finance costs, applied at the calculation stage rather than deducted from profit.
+The finance costs themselves are not an allowable expense in the traditional sense; they are handled separately in the self-assessment calculation.

 5. Utility bills and council tax

-If you pay utility bills or council tax on behalf of your tenants, for example, during void periods or because the tenancy agreement includes bills, those costs are deductible.
-You can only deduct the portion that relates to the rental period, not personal use.
-If you pay bills on a property you also occupy, you need to apportion the costs carefully.
+If you pay utility bills or council tax on behalf of your tenants, for example during void periods or because the tenancy includes bills, those costs are deductible.
+You can deduct only the portion that relates to the rental period, not personal use, so apportion carefully where a property is also occupied by you.

 6. Service charges and ground rent

-For leasehold properties, service charges and ground rent paid to the freeholder are allowable expenses.
-If service charges include a sinking fund contribution, the position is more complex.
-The contribution is only deductible when it is actually spent on repairs, not when it is set aside.
+For leasehold properties, service charges and ground rent paid to the freeholder are allowable.
+Where service charges include a sinking fund contribution, the position is more complex: the contribution is deductible only when it is actually spent on repairs, not when it is set aside.

 7. Professional fees